 - A list of Immunosuppressant Medications for Third Doses can be found in the COVID-19 Vaccine Third Dose Recommendations document.

-Individuals seeking third dose vaccination at HPEPH clinics will be required to provide a letter from their health care provider confirming their eligibility, or a copy of a prescription for a qualifying immunosuppressant medication.
+Individuals who are eligible for third dose vaccination at HPEPH clinics based on the criteria listed above will be required to provide a letter from their health care provider confirming their eligibility, or a copy of a prescription for a qualifying immunosuppressant medication.
 In order to increase efficiency at vaccination clinics, a letter from a health care provider is strongly preferred.

 Out of Province Vaccinations